tytydraco/yessleep/out/I_spent_years_wishing_I_could_smile_like_this_Now_I_cant_stop.md

 "His reviews are insane, right?" she said.
 "I just booked a consultation.
 For Thursday."

-The thing in my jaw fired deep in the bone and I pressed both hands over my mouth, hard, arms shaking.
+The thing in my jaw fired deep in the bone, and I pressed both hands over my mouth, hard, arms shaking.

 "Sensitive," I said through my fingers.
 "From the treatment."